-- Includes two credits in Basic Reading/English, English I, and/or Enhanced English I, two credits in English II or Enhanced English II, one credit in Writing, and/or one credit in Literature, and/or two electives. - Includes two credits of Integrated Science, two credits of Applied Biology or Biology, and two credits of Applied Chemistry or Chemistry. - Global Studies, Economics, U.S. History I, U.S. History II, and U.S. Government are required.
-One additional Social Studies credit must be earned from a Behavioral Studies Group. - Physical Education graduation credits will not be waived for early graduation.
+- Includes two credits in English Foundations/English, English I, and/or Enhanced English I, two credits in English II or Enhanced English II, one credit in Writing, and/or one credit in Literature, and/or two electives. - Includes two credits of Integrated Science, two credits Biology, and two credits Chemistry, applied, regular, enhanced or applicable courses. - Global Studies, Economics, U.S. History I, U.S. History II, and U.S. Government are required.
+One additional Social Studies credit must be earned from a Behavioral Studies Group. - 4 Physical Education graduation credits will not be waived for early graduation. - 5.
+Math credits from core courses that include Algebra, Geometry & Algebra II.

 A student will not be allowed to graduate with fewer than the required credits without the approval of the Board of Directors.
 Special education students must meet individual graduation requirements as stated in their individual education plans.
 The Board of Directors shall have complete discretion to determine extraordinary circumstances.
-Newton Senior High School does not accept home school credits.
+Newton Senior High School does not accept home school credits or credits from for profit schools.